port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/azure-devops.md

 <br/>

-The `port`, `entity` and the `mappings` keys open the section used to map the GitLab API object fields to Port entities.
+The `port`, `entity` and the `mappings` keys open the section used to map the Azure DevOps API object fields to Port entities.
 To create multiple mappings of the same kind, you can add another item to the `resources` array;

   ```yaml showLineNumbers
   resources: